 - Serve with the sauce & Enjoy

-- You can add vegetables in the same slow cooker but for the best results I would cook them in either a separate slow cooker, pot, or oven.
+- You can add vegetables in the same slow cooker, but for the best results, I would cook them in either a separate slow cooker, pot, or oven.

 - You can replace the chuck beef with beef brisket or beef round.
 Any kind of roast beef should work just fine.
-Personally, I would try to stick to the cheaper fattier cuts of beef for this dish.
+Personally, I would try to stick to the cheaper fattier cuts of meat for this dish.

 - You shouldn’t need to add any extra seasoning to this dish as the packet mixes should provide more than enough.

 A few packet mixes and a chunk of beef is not going to be the best when it comes to nutritional information.
 If you need to know this information, then you can find it right below.

 This information assumes the piece of beef you use weighs 1.5kg (3 lb).
 Also be sure to keep in mind this doesn’t include any vegetables or sides that you have with the dish.

 There are a ton of other delicious “roasts” that you’re able to do in the slow cooker.
 One of my personal favorites is the seasoned whole chicken.
 It’s incredibly easy to make and comes out to be juicy and tender.

 That’s all I have for this delicious slow cooker Mississippi roast.
 If you have anything you would like to add or a better variation, then please feel free to leave a comment below.

 I use a 5.5L/6 Quart slow cooker for all the recipes that I have on this website unless specified.
 If you have a smaller or larger slow cooker then you might need to adjust the ingredients.